-24.3 Transactions with key management personnel
+25.3 Transactions with key management personnel

-Directors of the Company have indirect and direct control of the voting shares of the Company.
 There were no loans to directors during the current and comparative year.
-Compensation for services provided to the Company by key management personnel or entities under their control during the year amounted to €112,437 (2019: €45,188).
+Compensation for services provided to the Company by key management personnel or entities under their control during the year amounted to €137,443 (2020: €112,437).
 In addition to their salaries, the Company also provides non-cash benefits to directors and executive officers.